-Mission San Juan Capistrano was founded on November 1,1776 by Father Junipero Serra, a Franciscan priest who was over 50 years old when he traveled from New Spain, now Mexico, to Alta California to establish the California missions.
-Today, Mission San Juan Capistrano is renowned as the “Jewel of the Missions,” a monument to California ’s multi-cultural history, embracing a Native American, Spanish, Mexican, European and American heritage.
+Mission San Juan Capistrano was founded on November 1, 1776 by Father Junipero Serra, a Franciscan priest who was over 50 years old when he travelled from New Spain, now Mexico, to Alta California to establish the California missions.
+Today, Mission San Juan Capistrano is renowned as the “Jewel of the Missions,” a monument to California’s multi-cultural history, embracing a Native American, Spanish, Mexican, European and American heritage.
 The key building of the Mission is Serra Chapel, which was constructed by Juaneño Native Americans.
 Father Serra celebrated Mass in the Chapel in 1783.
 By 1811, more than 1,200 people lived and worked at the Mission as a thriving community of tradesmen, farmers and clergy.
 Like many of the missions, San Juan Capistrano underwent long periods of deferred maintenance.
-In the 1920 ’s, Father St. John O ’Sullivan, the Great Restorer, initiated a major restoration and expansion of the Serra Chapel.
+In the 1920s, Father St. John O’Sullivan, the Great Restorer, initiated a major restoration and expansion of the Serra Chapel.
 It was during this time that the golden retablo was placed in the Chapel.

 Since then, smaller restoration efforts have occurred.
-Unfortunately, these efforts have often used incompatible approaches and low-cost alternatives, inadvertently contributing to the further deterioration of the 229-year-old Chapel and its features.
-Today, the Chapel suffers from deterioration and unmitigated environmental threats.
+Unfortunately, these efforts often used incompatible approaches and low-cost alternatives, inadvertently contributing to the further deterioration of the 229-year-old Chapel and its features.
 In 2005, the Mission Preservation Foundation called for a detailed inspection of the Serra Chapel.
 An assessment of the building fabric and an inventory of all items of historic significance were undertaken.
 During this process, it was realized that the Serra Chapel was in need of immediate attention.
 Long-term termite infestation, water penetration, and poor hazard mitigation are only a few of the current threats to one of the most important buildings in the State of California.